Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 # Installing Zabbix

+In this chapter we will cover the installation of our Zabbix server.
+In the previous topic we already installed the DB now we will see how to install our Zabbix server and to connect it to our database.
+We will cover also possible design choices as Zabbix can be installed in a modular way.

 Before we can install Zabbix we first have to know how the design is.
 The Zabbix server has been build op modular based on 3 components.

 - The Zabbix server